 The product will be installed at specified locations to harness wind energy which will then be transmitted to the desired end-use sector.

-KPS expects the commercial deployment of the product by 2023.
+KPS expects testing the kite in 2021 and the commercial deployment of the product by 2023.

 The system consists of two kites, with one of the two always generating power.
 The kites are programmed to fly in a figure eight pattern, accessing stronger wind speeds that generate lift.
 The tension induced results in a 100-200 m line spooled out from a drum on the ground, which is connected to a generator.
 While one kite is in the generation phase the other is in the retraction phase, to ensure continuous production of energy.
 In the generation phase, the tether is unreeled from a drum which produces electricity while the retraction phase reels in the tether of the kite.